Tianmen Mountain: Mountain

 The World Wingsuit League held the first and second World Wingsuit Championships in Tianmen.
 On October 8, 2013, during a training jump for the second world championships, Viktor Kováts plunged to his death when he was unable to open his parachute.

 In August 2016, a glass skywalk overlooking Tongtian Avenue, called the "Coiling Dragon Cliff", opened to the public.

 In September 2016, the Italian driver Fabio Barone set the first speed world record with his Ferrari 458 Italia, covering the nearly 11 km (6.8-mile) route in 10 minutes and 31 seconds.

+In February 2018, a hybrid Range Rover Sport driven by Ho-Pin Tung climbed the 45-degree angle staircase of 999 steps to Heaven's Gate using a combination of gasoline and electric battery power.

+In April 2023, four people died in a group suicide on one of the skywalks at Tianmen Mountain.
+Three men jumped to their deaths from the west line skywalk at a height of roughly 1430 m.
+The fourth person, a woman, was stopped from jumping but had already swallowed poison, causing her death.

+In November 2025, Chery brought a Fulwin X3L to Tianmen Mountain in an attempt to duplicate the Range Rover Sport's 2018 climb to Heaven's Gate, but the hybrid SUV lost traction halfway and slid downwards before toppling part of the staircase's wall.
+Chery executives issued a formal apology and pledged to repair the damage.